 It can be used in many ways, but I’ll give you one example and then you can experiment to get your own desired result.

-I’ve created a new page called Articles and added it to my main menu.
+I’ve created a new page called BLOG and added it to my main menu.

 The only thing on the page is a Post List element.